 Driving while impaired by alcohol or drug, including but not limited to illegal drugs, cannabis, prescription and over the counter medication can lead to serious criminal charges in Canada.

 These driving under the influence offences (dui) may seem simple, in fact these impaired driving offences involve a lot of complex legal and factual considerations.
 And there are more ways to defend against impaired driving charges than you may expect.
-With the passage of the new Impaired Driving Act in Canada in 2018, some of the traditional strategies of legal defence against these charges will no longer be effective.
+With the passage of the new Impaired Driving Laws in Canada in 2018, some of the traditional strategies of legal defence against these charges will no longer be effective.

 While it may be tempting to plead guilty to a drug impaired driving charge or drinking and driving offence in hopes of receiving a lower penalty and avoiding court proceedings, you should be aware these criminal offences carry Mandatory Minimum Penalties and not to mention, a Criminal Record.
 Furthermore, your driving license will be suspended for one year and your insurance premiums will increase (see below for information on the penalties for impaired driving charges in Canada).